Current projects

 |

-The geographic scope of this project is the Parramatta River catchment riparian areas within our 10-member council Local Government Areas.
-The works are for creeks and streams including Duck River and its tributaries as well as all other streams in the catchment.
-It excludes the river bank of Parramatta River from Charles Street Weir to Cockatoo Island.
+This project covers the riparian areas of the Parramatta River catchment within the 10-member council Local Government Areas.
+It includes creeks and streams, such as Duck River and its tributaries, as well as other streams in the catchment.
+However, it excludes the riverbank of the Parramatta River from Charles Street Weir to Cockatoo Island.

 Implementation of the Parramatta River Masterplan